Driving information

 5. Turn on the “POWER” switch.

-6. Press the height control off button again to turn on the electronically modulated
+6. Press the height control off button again to turn on the electronically

 air suspension.